mtelvers/nccc/index.md

 # Eligibility

-The competition is open to any local band that is developing Devon-style call change ringing as part of its regular repertoire or keen to try their hands at this style of ringing.
+The competition is open to any band that is keen to try their hands at this style of ringing.

 Eligibility of band members will not be strict, but the spirit of the contest is that this is for local bands rather than bands assembling specifically to enter a competition.
 A ‘local band’ need not necessarily all be from the same tower though, recognising that many bands now cover a number of towers, or cluster together for learning and practice.
 Entries from university societies would be welcome.